freeipa/freeipa/workshop.rst

 Module 1: FreeIPA server installation
 =====================================

-In this module you will install the FreeIPA server which you will use for the rest of the workshop.
+In this module you will install the FreeIPA server, which you will use for the rest of the workshop.

 First ``cd`` into the directory where the ``Vagrantfile`` was